 What the COVID-19 immigration order means for new arrivals

 On April 22, 2020, President Trump signed a “Proclamation Suspending Entry of Immigrants Who Present Risk to the U.S. Labor Market During the Economic Recovery Following the COVID-19 Outbreak.”
-The order goes into effect at 11:59 p.m. on April 23.
-It is valid for 60 days but can be extended.
+The order went into effect at 11:59 p.m. on April 23 and was initially valid for 60 days, but on June 22 it was extended until December 31.
 It only applies to new arrivals from outside the U.S., not to people within the U.S. who adjust their status.
 Its main provisions are:

 Suspends issuance of green cards to people currently outside the U.S., including:

 - Employment-based green cards except for those entering as investors (EB-5)

 - Green cards for spouses and children of green card holders

 - Green cards for parents, siblings, and adult children of U.S. citizens